Play-by-mail game: History

 In 1984, the PBM industry created a Play-by-Mail Association.
 This organization had multiple charter members by early 1985 and was holding elections for key positions.
 One of its proposed functions was to reimburse players who lost money after a PBM business failed.

 Paul Brown, the president of Reality Simulations, Inc., estimated in 1988 that there were about 20,000 steady play-by-mail gamers, with potentially another 10–20,000 who tried PBM gaming but did not stay.
 Flying Buffalo Inc. conducted a survey of 167 of its players in 1984.
 It indicated that 96% of its players were male with most in their 20s and 30s.
 Nearly half were white collar workers, 28% were students, and the remainder engineers and military.

 The 1990s brought changes to the PBM world.
 In the early 1990s, trending PBM games increased in complexity.
 In this period, email also became an option to transmit turn orders and results.
 These are called play-by-email (PBEM) games.
 Flagship reported in 1992 that they knew of 40 PBM gamemasters on Compuserve.
+One publisher in 2002 called PBM games "Interactive Strategy Games".
 Turn around time ranges for modern PBM games are wide enough that PBM magazine editors now use the term "turn-based games".
 Flagship stated in 2005 that "play-by-mail games are often called turn-based games now that most of them are played via the internet".
+In the 2023 issues of Suspense & Decision, the publisher used the term "Turn Based Distance Gaming".

 In the early 1990s, the PBM industry still maintained some of the player momentum from the 1980s.
 For example, in 1993, Flagship listed 185 active play-by-mail games.
 Patrick M. Rodgers also stated in Shadis magazine that the United States had over 300 PBM games.
 And in 1993, the Journal of the PBM Gamer stated that "For the past several years, PBM gaming has increased in popularity."
 That year, there were a few hundred PBM games available for play globally.
 However, in 1994, David Webber, Paper Mayhem's editor in chief expressed concern about disappointing growth in the PBM community and a reduction in play by established gamers.
 At the same time, he noted that his analysis indicated that more PBM gamers were playing less, giving the example of an average drop from 5–6 games per player to 2–3 games, suggesting it could be due to financial reasons.
 In early 1997, David Webber stated that multiple PBM game moderators had noted a drop in players over the previous year.